securesecrets/Galactic-Pools-User-Guide/README.md

 ---
-description: Killing Boring saving accounts with the power of DeFi.
+description: Killing boring saving accounts with the power of DeFi.
 ---

 # About PoolParty